5th Grade Program

 The classroom portion of this program focuses on the relationship between topography and settlement patterns.
 Students learn to read topographic maps and are urged to consider how topography might affect transportation, economic opportunity, and migration.
 Interactive activities help students to read maps and consider basic questions about where they might build a school, a railroad, a highway, and other structures in a particular landscape.

-During the second component, at the Coos Historical and Maritime Museum students work with our timber and coal exhibits, our collection of historic photographs, and a unique three-dimensional topographic map to interpret this "evidence" and think more concretely about local history, industry, and transportation.
+During the second component, at the Coos History Museum and Maritime Collection students work with our timber and coal exhibits, our collection of historic photographs, and a unique three-dimensional topographic map to interpret this "evidence" and think more concretely about local history, industry, and transportation.

 Our 5th grade program culminates with a visit to Front Street, the historic waterfront district in Coos Bay.
 Students discover the physical and cultural evolution of the site as documented in maps and photos, and consider what it might have been like to live there in its heyday, and tour the street discovering traces of its past.
 The trip includes a tour of a historic printing facility, and "living history" characters portrayed by middle and high schoolers.